 Daren R. Ginete is a trained microbiologist with background in infectious diseases, educational content development, and science advising.

 Over the years, Daren performed fundamental science research on mechanisms that drive infectious diseases, including how natural toxin reservoirs impact animal biodiversity and evolution.
-Before that, he worked in healthcare where he learned how human interactions and cultural attitudes influence prevention and treatment of infectious diseases.
+Before that, he worked in healthcare, where he learned how human interactions and cultural attitudes influence the prevention and treatment of infectious diseases.

 Recently, as the Infectious Disease Fellow at the Science Philanthropy Alliance, Daren worked on advising projects to increase philanthropic support for basic science research.
 He also currently serves as the Alliance lead on a shared interest group addressing diversity, equity, and inclusion within science philanthropy.

 Daren is excited to be the 2021–23 Civic Science Fellow at the Alliance.
 Daren received his Ph.D. in microbiology from the University of Wisconsin–Madison and a B.A. in biology from the University of San Diego.

 SCIENCE PHILANTHROPY ENGAGEMENT WITH MINORITY-SERVING INSTITUTIONS: THE WHY, HOW, AND WHAT.
 SCIENCE PHILANTHROPY ALLIANCE BLOG POST:

 ONE HEALTH/ONE PLANET: EXPLORING THE INTERSECTION OF CLIMATE CHANGE AND INFECTIOUS DISEASE.
 LEAPS ONLINE MAGAZINE: